-The 2 Key Questions to Ask When Applying for Small Business Financing
+The Two Most Important Questions to Ask Before Applying for Small Business Financing

 Even when times are good, making the decision to borrow money to expand your business is not a one that should to be taken lightly.
 Overall, the U.S. economy is performing well, and optimism among small business owners is running high, according to a new CNBC/SurveyMonkey Small Business Survey.